syncfusion-content/flutter-docs/Flutter/linear-gauge/labels.md

 ## Change the label offset

-The `labelOffse` property allows to adjust the distance between the tick-end and the labels.
+The `labelOffset` property allows to adjust the distance between the tick-end and the labels.

 {% highlight dart %}